Neyrian/build_splunk_test/README.md

 This script aim to easly build a local splunk, and imports logs for tests purposes.

-This script is still underconstruction.
-It'll cause no harm but might not completly work

 ## Set up

 1. Get the script from this repo